RWLPedal/music-pcbs/ShinyCowbird/README.md

 | FUZZ           | B100K     | Potentiometer          |                                                  |
 | NOTCH          | A100K     | Potentiometer          |                                                  |
 | VOLUME         | A100K     | Potentiometer          |                                                  |

+Dylan159 doesn't specify the transistors to use.
+I've used 2N3904, but you can experiment with others.

 Note that the bypass indicator LED and LEDR are on the PCB, and are listed here in the BOM.